techidaily/site-fox-info/source/_posts/updated-in-2024-examining-key-features-in-vr-headsets.md

 ![gear-vr](https://images.wondershare.com/filmora/article-images/gear-vr.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1dR4tF3VgyU?si=AJipgqZsNNxsRsBW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The Samsung Gear VR is essentially Oculus Rift lite, owing to the fact that the two companies worked on the technology together.
 The Gear VR uses a Samsung Galaxy smartphone for the display and as the processor.
 The phone slots in front of the lenses and into a Micro USB slot, and uses the super AMOLED display as the screen.
 With the Gear, all you have to do is to slot in the phone, put on the headset and start enjoying the virtual reality experience.

+### [Oculus Rift](https://www.oculus.com/rift/  )

+![oculus-rift](https://images.wondershare.com/filmora/article-images/oculus-rift.jpg)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5FWCFI3f_cs?si=Kt2Onr_E4c616tbH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

-### [Oculus Rift](https://www.oculus.com/rift/  )

-![oculus-rift](https://images.wondershare.com/filmora/article-images/oculus-rift.jpg)

  Oculus Rift headset was responsible for the current hysteria in virtual reality.
 The Rift plugs into the computer’s USB and DVI ports and tracks the movements of the head to provide 3D displays on its stereo screens.
 The consumer edition of the Rift comes with a 2160 x 1200 resolution as well as a refresh rate of 90Hz.
 The Rift matches HTC Vive in terms of the refresh rate, but lags behind Sony’s PlayStation VR, though it is a pretty advanced VR headset in terms of the technology used.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### [Sony PlayStation VR](https://www.playstation.com/en-us/explore/playstation-vr/  )